MicrosoftDocs/architecture-center/docs/guide/networking/global-web-applications/mission-critical-content-delivery.md

 #### Cache fill

-If you are running multiple CDNs in active-passive mode, during a failover, CDN configured in passive mode needs to perform a *cache fill* from your origin during a failover.
+If you're running multiple CDNs in active-passive mode, during a failover, CDN configured in passive mode needs to perform a *cache fill* from your origin during a failover.

 Test the failover between Azure Front Door and your alternative CDN to detect anomalies or performance issues.

 If your solution is at risk from performance issues during cache fills, consider these  approaches to reduce the risk:

-- Scale out or scale up your origins to cope with higher traffic levels, especially during a cache fill.
+- **Scale out or scale** up your origins to cope with higher traffic levels, especially during a cache fill.

-- Pre-fill both CDNs.
-Pre-filling means that you serve a percentage of your most popular content through the passive CDN even before a failover event occurs.
+- **Prefill both CDNs**.
+You serve a percentage of your most popular content through the passive CDN even before a failover event occurs.
 For example, you could consider using [weighted traffic routing mode](/azure/traffic-manager/traffic-manager-routing-methods#weighted-traffic-routing-method).

 ## Tradeoffs